-Student Behavior Intervention is all about understanding WHY students are misbehaving and what you can do about it!
-Teacher and student support are key!
+Student Behavior Intervention is all about understanding WHY students are misbehaving and what you can do about it.

-Trust me, you’re not the only one who’s experienced this!
+You’re not the only one who’s experienced this.

 The new student that moved into my classroom turned my world upside down and became the focus of meetings, meetings, and more meetings.
 Data collection for student behavior intervention quickly turned into an hourly duty.